JeeWeetje/lora-azure-iot-workshop/README.md

 1. **Connecting a device to the Azure IoT Platform**

-    You have 4 options to choose from to start with.
+    You have four options to choose from to start with.
 You can either go for physical hardware based on the The Things Uno (Lora/LoraWAN enabled Arduino Leonardo) programmed in C and connected via The Things Network, Or choose one of the device simulation applications like UWP (C#), NodeJS (JavaScript) or Java application.

     <table>
         <thead>